 Above the Archivo was the entrance to Planet L.E.V., a virtual landscape created by the Children of Matadero.
 Here, with VR glasses, the audience could explore the works of different artists like in a virtual gallery.
-With the remote control, we could walk through and thereby slowly discover the area or just pick concrete places on the map to directly go there.
-The technology made it possible to climb the mountains, walk through grass and into various installations.
+With the remote control, we could walk through and thereby slowly discover the area or just pick concrete places on the map to go there directly.
+The technology made it possible to climb the mountains, walk through grass and go into various installations.
 The scenery reminded me of a mixture of northern landscapes, icy nature and vast deserts.

 Among the works exhibited in this virtual world was Spin by visual artist Lucas Gutiérrez and composer Robert Lippok.
 An audio-visual installation of two vertical rings hovering and slowly turning above the ground.
 A meditation space where sounds of nature and civilisation meet, and chaos, silence, wildness, peace, evolution and disaster are in constant motion.
 The artistic collective MSHR/Birch Cooper and Brenna Murphy presented the Concentric Core Reflector, a sculpture where synthetic forms reflect organic systems.
-The audience was able to enter the work that reminded of a building and discover it from the inside.
+The audience could enter the work that reminded them of a building and discover it from the inside.

 On the walls of the buildings, on-sight were paintings of small creatures which came to life on the smartphone displays when the cameras were directed at them.
-In the Taller, another building on the premise and part of Vortex was a 3D cinema in which the seats were arranged in the two-meter distance to each other and on which we could move around to see what was happening in every direction.
+In the Taller, another building on the premise and part of Vortex was a 3D cinema in which the seats were arranged at a two-meter distance to each other and on which we could move around to see what was happening in every direction.